conaynay/neighborhood_reporter/README.md

 sums for each year as well as an average per month statistic.
 Totals are displayed per year as well.
 Users are able to reposition the map manually using the drag or zoom features (with zoom bounds to preserve data integrity).
 Each reposition refreshes the crime data displayed on the page.
 Users are also presented with markers and clusters on the map in order to visualize the crime density in their chosen areas.
+A user may choose to hide or show the map.

 Technologies used: HTML/CSS/JavaScript/jQuery
 This page utilizes Google Maps, Google Charts, and data from data.lacity.org (Crimes 2010-Present)